openwrt/packages/net/stubby/files/README.md

 should work after installation.

 By default, configuration of stubby is integrated with the OpenWRT UCI system using the file `/etc/config/stubby`.
-The configuration options available are also documented in that file.
-If for some reason you wish to configure stubby using the `/etc/stubby/stubby.yml` file, then you simply need to set `option manual '1'` in `/etc/config/stubby` and all other settings in `/etc/config/stubby` will be ignored.
+If for some reason you wish to configure stubby using a custom config file, then you simply need to set `manual` and `config_file` options in `/etc/config/stubby` and all other settings for this instance in `/etc/config/stubby` will be ignored.

 ### Stubby port and addresses